Klark Kent (album)

 Klark Kent is the debut solo album of Stewart Copeland, and the first solo album recorded by any band member of The Police.
-The album was released in 1980 as a 10 inch EP on green vinyl.
+The album was released in 1980 as a 10-inch EP on green vinyl.
 It was later re-released on black vinyl as a 12 inch with a grey and black sleeve.
 It includes the song "Don't Care", which had entered the UK Top 50 two years earlier.

 Background

-Copeland originally intended to record "Don't Care" with The Police but Sting had difficulties identifying with the lyrics and felt he couldn't do it justice.
-Sensing that the song had potential, Copeland went on to record it himself, playing all the instruments and singing.
-In order not to disrupt the career of The Police, which at the time was an emerging band, Copeland chose to record under the pseudonym "Klark Kent".
+Copeland originally intended to record "Don't Care" with The Police, but Sting had difficulties identifying with the lyrics and felt he couldn't do it justice.
+Sensing that the song had potential, Copeland later recorded it himself, playing all the instruments and singing.
+In order not to disrupt the career of The Police, which at the time was an emerging band, Copeland chose to record under the pseudonym Klark Kent.
 Released as a single by A&M in 1978, "Don't Care" reached number 48 in the UK Singles Chart When Klark Kent was subsequently invited to Top of the Pops to perform the song, Copeland, Sting, Andy Summers, Kim Turner, Florian Pilkington-Miksa and Miles Copeland showed up wearing masks to disguise their identity.
-Copeland's voice couldn't be heard through the mask, which was also deemed as particularly scary by the show's producers, so he eventually had to drop it in favour of heavy make-up and shades, making his real identity quite clear.
+Copeland's voice could not be heard through the mask, which was also deemed as particularly scary by the show's producers, so he eventually had to drop it in favour of heavy make-up and shades, making his real identity quite clear.